How much should an interactive touchscreen solution cost?

 Of course, your chosen touchscreen specialist should be able to advise you more on costs and help you to come up with an innovative and enjoyable touchscreen solution to suit your needs and budget.

-Which factors can affect overall costs?
+What factors can affect overall costs?

 There are a number of factors that will impact the overall costs for your touchscreen experience, which means the price will dramatically differ from project to project.